drzhelnov/aware/_includes/feedback_form_intro.md

 You can submit a private message via this [feedback form](#feedback-form) or write directly by [email](#contact).
 If your preferred way of communication is not listed or the website is bad, sorry and please let us know.

-Thank you for the amazing feeback we’ve recieved!
+Thank you for the amazing feedback we’ve received!
 You’re the best!! ❤